arturraczka/arturraczka/README.md

 <br>
 Thanks for visiting my readme.
 Below you can find relevant information about me and my journey into software development. <br>
 <br>
 For last year I heavily focused on learning web development in Python.
-At this moment I'm able of building and maintaining a clean and tested backend API for any popular frontend app like React or Next.js. <br>
+At this moment I'm able of building and maintaining a clean and tested backend side of a REST API for any popular frontend app like React or Next.js. <br>
 <br>
 I'm skilled with Python Django and DRF. <br>
 I use PyCharm as my main IDE.<br>